 Rosie Ibbotson's research centres on the long nineteenth century, and concerns the entanglements of visual representation and environmental change.
-She is writing a book titled 'Picturing the imperial Anthropocene: visual representation, migratory imaginaries, and environmental change in the long nineteenth century', and recently she has published on the intersections of visual and material culture and de-extinction.
-Prior to joining the faculty at the University of Canterbury, Rosie was a Postdoctoral Research Associate at the Yale Center for British Art, and she completed her doctorate at the University of Cambridge, focusing on the transnational Arts and Crafts Movement.
+She is writing a book titled 'Picturing the imperial Anthropocene: Visual representation and environmental change in the long nineteenth century', and recently she has published on the intersections of visual and material culture and de-extinction.
+Prior to joining the faculty at the University of Canterbury, Rosie completed a doctorate focusing on the transnational Arts and Crafts Movement, before taking up a Postdoctoral Research Associateship at the Yale Center for British Art.

 - Ibbotson R. (2023) Beginning and endling: Archival atmospheres, extraction, and the case of Aotearoa New Zealand’s first rose-crowned fruit dove, or specimen OR.030538.
 In Stark H (Ed.), Extinction and memorial culture: Reckoning with species loss in the Anthropocene: 23-44.Routledge. http://dx.doi.org/10.4324/9781003315957-3.